Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I believe that if you had a short day on your Camino Primitivo, and allowed 2-4 hours to do this path at a leisurely pace, that it would be more than enough.
 Even though I loved my day off here, if I had to do it again, I would only spend an extra half day here.

 Here is my husband, Rich, at one of several stairways that lead you from the city to the top of the wall and to the path.
-Check the tourist map at the beginning of the article for the location of the stairways.
-This is on the eastern end of the city.
+Check the tourist map at the beginning of the article for the location of the stairways, to find one closest to you.
+This one is on the eastern end of the city.

 Interesting Landmarks

 The main museum in town, the Museo Provincial de Lugo contains some Roman artifacts as well as other items of cultural interest.
-The museum was closed and under renovation when we were there, unfortunately, so we did not see it.
 It sits in a complex with the Convento de San Francisco as well as the Church of San Pedro, shown below.
-We were unable to see inside any of these buildings.
+We did not take the time to see inside any of these buildings.

 Igrexa de San Pedro in the Center of TownIgrexa de San Pedro in the Center of Town